ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

   ![](/assets/images/sw/rplus1/motion/roboplus_motion_111.png)

-- id: Input ID number for Dynamixels.
+- id: Input ID number for DYNAMIXEL's.
 - type: Define what type of motor a part is.
   - If the whole body moves, define the motor's type as "body."
 (Horn is fixed in this case)